How It Works

 How to Start a Community Tournament

-Charleston Euchre Club does not host official tournaments, but members are encouraged to organize their own.
+Charleston Euchre Club does not currently host official tournaments, but members are welcome to organize and run their own events.

-Step 1: Choose a venue with enough space
+Step 1: Choose a venue with adequate space

 Step 2: Choose a format (rotating partners, fixed partners, round robin, etc.)